semrush/intergalactic/website/docs/get-started-guide/dis-starter-guide/dis-starter-guide.md

 Tables are crucial components of our product interfaces, with primary tables offering various functionalities and secondary tables used to visualize smaller datasets.

-Because of the large number of use cases and edge states we have separate guidelines for [Table principles](/table-group/table/), [Table controls](/table-group/table-controls/) and [Table states](/table-group/table-states/).
+Because of the large number of use cases and edge states we have separate guidelines for [DataTable](/table-group/data-table/), [Table controls](/table-group/table-controls/) and [Table states](/table-group/table-states/).
 We highly recommend you give all of them a look.

 @## Resources